-In cases where there is cause to believe that pursuing a specific course of action or introducing a new technology may create a risk for the wider public or a specific group or the environment and scientific evidence is considered as lacking or inconclusive, the precautionary principle kicks in .
+In cases where there is a reason to believe that pursuing a specific course of action or introducing a new technology may create a risk for the wider public or a specific group or the environment and scientific evidence is considered as lacking or inconclusive, the precautionary principle kicks in .

-For example, the precautionary principle is referenced in Article 191 of the Treaty on the Functioning of the European Union, the founding treaty for the EU, but it also forms the basis of the EU’s regulatory framework for chemicals management, known as the REACH Regulation, as well as, policy on food law .
+For example, the precautionary principle is referenced in Article 191 of the Treaty on the Functioning of the European Union, the founding treaty for the EU, but it also forms the basis of the EU’s regulatory framework for chemicals management known as the REACH Regulation as well as policy on food law .

-At international level, the precautionary principle was first endorsed in 1982 in the context of the World Charter for Nature which was adopted by the UN.
+At international level, the precautionary principle was first endorsed in 1982 in the context of the World Charter for Nature which was adopted by the United Nations.
 More importantly, it was then referenced in the Montreal Protocol at the basis for protecting the ozone layer .

 For example, it was years after the signing of the Treaty on the Functioning of the EU that a policy document on the precautionary principle was published by the EU defining its use and clarifying its purpose .

 What is perhaps so interesting about the precautionary principle is that while it is a bit tricky to define, it seems to fully resonate with our instincts and intuitions.
 Despite the multiple and often deficient definitions of the precautionary principle, we see it often applied in the real world.

-NGOs have long supported that the evidence linking the use of BPA with environmental and health risks is strong enough to warrant a full ban of the substance; industry has contested this while scientists and academics have been very much split on the issue due to the conflicting and ever-increasing studies developed for this substance.
+NGOs have long supported the evidence of linking the use of BPA with environmental and health risks to be strong enough to warrant a full ban of the substance.
+But the industry has contested this, while scientists and academics have been very much split on the issue due to the conflicting and ever-increasing studies developed for this substance.

-In the midst of all this and following the recommendation of an EU scientific panel, the EU introduced a ban of BPA in baby bottles.
+In the midst of all this and following the recommendation of the EU scientific panel, the EU introduced a ban of BPA in baby bottles.
 It justified this act by specifically referencing the primacy of the precautionary principle: the ban “represents a landmark in our efforts to protect better the health of EU citizens, in particular when it comes to our children following the precautionary principle.
 Due to the fact that there are uncertainties concerning the harmfulness of the exposure of infants to Bisphenol A, the [European] Commission deemed it both necessary and appropriate to take action” .

-Indeed, the differences in the policies around some of the most controversial issues of our time such as GMOs, fracking and authorisation of neonicotinoids can be largely traced back to the importance ascribed to the precautionary principle in each of these jurisdictions.
+Indeed, the differences in the policies around some of the most controversial issues of our time such as GMOs, fracking and authorization of neonicotinoids can be largely traced back to the importance ascribed to the precautionary principle in each of these jurisdictions.